Guiting Power is a small Gloucestershire village (population of around 300), with a tricky to pronounce name.

 Two pubs, two churches

-Just at the southern entrance to the village is the Anglo-Saxon church of St Michael’s and All Angels, parts of which date back to Norman times.
+Located just at the southern entrance to the village is the Anglo-Saxon church of St Michael’s and All Angels, parts of which date back to Norman times.
 It’s now a Grade II listed building.

 Towards the other end of the village is Guiting Power Baptist Church.